 RequestStateChange method of the Msvm_ConcreteJob class

-Requests that the state of the job be changed to the specified state.
-Invoking the RequestStateChange method multiple times can result in earlier requests being overwritten or lost.
+Requests that the state of the job be changed to the value specified in the RequestedState parameter.
+Invoking the RequestStateChange method multiple times could result in earlier requests being overwritten or lost.
 If 0 is returned, then the task completed successfully.
 Any other return code indicates an error condition.

 - RequestedState [in]